hotosm/fmtm/docs/about/faq.md

 ---

-### How can I report a bug or suggest a new feature for FMTM?
+### How can I report a bug or suggest a new feature for FieldTM?

-You can report bugs or suggest new features by opening an issue on the FMTM repository on GitHub.
+You can report bugs or suggest new features by opening an issue on the FieldTM repository on GitHub.
 Be sure to provide as much detail as possible, including steps to reproduce the bug, screenshots, or mockups for new features.

 ---

-### How can I contribute to FMTM if I'm new to open source or web development?
+### How can I contribute to FieldTM if I'm new to open source or web development?

-FMTM welcomes contributions from developers of all levels of experience, including those who are new to open source or web development.
+FieldTM welcomes contributions from developers of all levels of experience, including those who are new to open source or web development.
 You can start by exploring the project's codebase and documentation, asking questions in the community, and contributing to issues labeled as "good first issue."
-Additionally, you can join the FMTM community on Slack to connect with other contributors and get help with your contributions.
+Additionally, you can join the FieldTM community on Slack to connect with other contributors and get help with your contributions.

 ---